mazancourt/overton/README.md

 The following steps are required:

-1. build the `politexts` package
+1. build the `overton` package
 2. install it
+3. create the index
-3. use `scrapy` to scrap and index websites
+4. use `scrapy` to scrap and index websites

 ## Build